 The number you get as your incident rate is the number of work-related injuries and illnesses per 100 full-time employees over one full year.
 According to the Bureau of Labor Statistics, the TCIR for private industry employers in 2017 was a rate of 2.8 cases per 100 employees.

 Measuring your OSHA incident rate is a great indicator for the performance of safety in your industry.
 Different industries will have different average rates and you can find businesses in your specific sector with the North American Industry Classifications (NAICS) Code search.
 Similarly, smaller companies are more likely to have high or fluctuating incident rates from year to year.

 In addition to the OSHA Recordable Incident Rate formula, companies may find it beneficial to calculate Lost Time Case Rate, Lost Workday Rate, Severity Rate, and the Days Away Restricted or Transferred (DART) Rate.
-Monitoring this data over time can be one of the most effective tools for improving your safety performance.
+Monitoring this data over time can be one of the most effective tools for improving safety for your workers.